bamulla/almulla-portfolio/CritiqueByDesign.md

 - Is there anything you would change or do differently?
 I would specify the number for herd immunity.
 I would also add a grid.
 And change the colors of the bars to improve visuals.

+The End

+Notes from interview: When I put 100 I meant percentages.
+I was unaware that other people might think that this refers to the level of support.
+To solve this issue I will label the percentage better.
+Also, I will put up a legend for the level of support and use colors to signify the amount of support.
+I found it weird that this viewer, when looking at graph 2 notes the bottom concerns not the top.
+I wanted to highlight the top 4, so I will make sure they are better highlighted.

 person 2:
 - Can you tell me what you think this is?
+Looks like a graph about the vaccine support and concerns about the vaccine

 - Can you describe to me what this is telling you?
+Not enough people are willing to take the vaccine in order to achieve herd immunity.
+Also it lists the concerns but I am unsure what the bar represents.

 - Is there anything you find surprising or confusing?

+The labels of the bargraph in graph 1 are very confusing.
+What does Vaccine hesitant mean?
+Also, in graph 2, What does concerns of 78% of the people mean?
+Why is it in the graph?

 - Who do you think is the intended audience for this?

+Anyone who is interested

 - Is there anything you would change or do differently?
+Add more lables to the axis.
+It can be confusing and requires a lot of gussing on my part.
+Also elaborate on what concerns of 78% of people means.

+The End

+Noted from interview: I just realized that the naming of each level of support is confusing.
+I took the names from the source which was much more informative.
+Now that I simplified it, the naming is weird.
+I will edit the name of each level of support.
+I will make sure I label correctly.
+Also, I will edit the part that highlights the concers of 78% of people.
+I meant to highlight all the concerns from the 78% people with higher support.
+This is so the decision maker can prioratise them in order to achieve herd immunity.
+I will try to make sure that this is clear.

 ## Building the solution